smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/automate-functions.md

     bytes public latestError;
     ```

-The subscription id (the subscription account your contract is linked to) and the fulfillment gas limit (Maximum amount of gas used to fulfill a Chainlink Function request) are defined as state variables.
+The subscription ID (the subscription account your contract is linked to) and the fulfillment gas limit (Maximum amount of gas used to fulfill a Chainlink Function request) are defined as state variables.
 Only the contract owner can modify these variables.

     ```
     uint64 public subscriptionId;